 Martin Fowler is another one of the veterans in the world of software engineering.
 He began his work with software in the 80s.
 Since then, he’s written a handful of books all about software development.
 His blog has in-depth content on refactoring, design, noSQL, DSL, continuous delivery, microservices, and agile.
 Each of these sections will often contain multiple blog posts about the respective topic.
 Fowler explains that he has noticed how his understanding of early software development has improved his understanding of new information systems.
 This ability is especially useful since his blog is still active.
-So, you can find many past posts, but also receive his informed opinions on current trends.
+So, you can find many past posts, but also receive his informed opinions on current trends and solutions.

 These software engineering blogs each offer unique insights on software engineering.
 Some are industry favorites, while others are our personal go-to blogs.
 If you’re looking for more tutorial options, check out this article about YouTube channels for software engineers.
 What are you favorite engineering blogs?
 Let us know in the comments below.

 Interested in learning more?
 Check out our upcoming Part-Time Prep Course and our immersive 12-week full-time or 24-week part-time Software Engineering Programs.
 Hackbright Academy offers a deferred tuition program to select, eligible students.

 - Hackbright Field Trips (24)